 The Pseudomonas International Conference is a biennial event that brings together researchers from all over the world who are working on the genus Pseudomonas, including not only the important human pathogen Pseudomonas aeruginosa, but also a range of other important species with relevance to plant pathogenicity, bioremediation and environmental microbiology.
 It is also a group of organisms used widely for the study of host–pathogen interactions; cell–cell communication systems; evolutionary biology; gene regulation and metabolic networks; secretion systems; antibiotics (and resistance); bioremediation; biofilms; bacterial genomics; and other topics of broader relevance to microbiology and molecular biology generally.

-The meeting is aimed primarily at scientists (from postgraduate students to PIs) with an interest in Pseudomonas, but because of the widespread use of this genus as a model to study multiple systems, it will be of general interest to other researchers active in areas such as evolutionary biology, communication systems, genomics and biofilm research.
-In addition, because P. aeruginosa is a key pathogen associated with both acute and chronic infections, and particularly important in the context of cystic fibrosis and antimicrobial resistance, the meeting will be of interest to clinicians and clinical researchers.
+The meeting was aimed primarily at scientists (from postgraduate students to PIs) with an interest in Pseudomonas, but because of the widespread use of this genus as a model to study multiple systems, it was of general interest to other researchers active in areas such as evolutionary biology, communication systems, genomics and biofilm research.
+In addition, because P. aeruginosa is a key pathogen associated with both acute and chronic infections, and particularly important in the context of cystic fibrosis and antimicrobial resistance, the meeting was of interest to clinicians and clinical researchers.

 Organising committee: Craig Winstanley (@winstanley_c), Alain Filloux, Steve Diggle, Rob Jackson, Gail Preston, Jo Fothergill, Martin Welch, Angus Buckling, Dawn Arnold, Kim Hardie and Nick Tucker.

 Follow us on Twitter @MicrobioSoc

 Updates on the 16th International Conference on Pseudomonas can be found using the hashtag: #Pseudomonas17